btx0424/btx0424.github.io/content/authors/admin/_index.md

 ---

 > “The highest activity a human being can attain is learning for understanding, because to understand is to be free.”
+> ― Baruch Spinoza

 Hello there!
-I am Botian Xu, currently spending my gap year as a research intern at Tsinghua University with [Prof. Yi Wu](https://jxwuyi.weebly.com/).
+I am Botian Xu, currently spending my gap year as a research intern at Tsinghua University, working with [Prof. Yi Wu](https://jxwuyi.weebly.com/).
 Previously, I got my bachelor's degree in Computer Science from SUSTech in 2022.
-My current interest is mainly about building intelligent agents capable of actively exploring and learning from open environments, connecting the primary aspects of intelligence, i.e., perception and decision-making, in a synergetic way.
+My current interest lies in building intelligent agents capable of actively exploring and learning from open environments.

-As an initial step, I am currently trying to create agile and adaptive control policies for drones and legged robots.
+As an initial step, I am working on learning agile and adaptive control policies for drones and legged robots.
 {style="text-align: justify;"}